-Robert Mueller was the last pin standing between Donald Trump and madness, and he just kicked that final pin over with a rage that could only come from a profoundly sick mind.
+Robert Mueller was the last pin standing between Donald Trump and madness, and he just kicked it over like it was nothing.

 We are all the enemy now.
 We are all out to get Donald Trump.